Xi tells Biden not to play with fire in Taiwan - 7/28/2022 - World

 The Chinese Ministry of Foreign Affairs said that such a trip by the number 2 in the American line of succession amounts to a violation of sovereignty.
 “Those who play with fire only get burned, I hope the American side sees that clearly,” Xi told Biden, according to Chinese media.

-According to the White House, Biden said he stands by his Taiwan policy.
+According to the White House, Biden said he was sticking to his Taiwan policy.
 In other words, formal respect for the idea of ”one China” that guides relations between countries, but also support for Taipei.
 She said she rejects “unilateral initiatives” that would destabilize the region, which suits both Xi and Pelosi.
 In the US Congress, he works on the hypothesis that the trip will take place, according to the American media.

-Biden himself acknowledged last week that the trip was “a bad idea”.
+Biden himself acknowledged last week that the venture was “a bad idea.”
 The Democratic leader faces low popularity and midterm elections in November, when House and Senate seats will be renewed, and all he doesn’t need is a new crisis to manage.

 The same goes for Xi, who is due to be reappointed in the same month as the US election for an unprecedented third five-year term as leader of the Chinese dictatorship, but is being challenged by a series of problems, ranging from difficulties in maintaining his Covid policy zero in the country to systemic economic risks, which has led to rumors of internal dissent in the Communist Party.